ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 privacy sensitive data being handled according to whatever privacy policy is agreed on between client and trusted party.

---- middle

-# Introduction

-The purpose of the protocols in this document is to detect misbehavior by CT logs.
-In particular, CT logs can misbehave either by rewriting history or by presenting a "split view" of their operations, also known as a partitioning attack {{THREAT-ANALYSIS}}.
-CT provides mechanisms for detection of these misbehaviors, but only if the community dependent on the log knows what to do with them.
-In order for the community to effectively detect log misbehavior, it needs a well-defined way to "gossip" about the activity of the logs that makes use of the available mechanisms.

-One of the major challenges of any gossip protocol is limiting damage to user privacy.
-The goal of CT gossip is to publish and distribute information about the logs and their operations, but not to leak any additional information about the operation of any of the other particpants.
-Privacy of consumers of log information (in particular, of web browsers and other TLS clients) should not be damaged by gossip.

-This document presents three different, complementary mechanisms for non-log players in the CT ecosystem to exchange information about logs in a manner that preserves the privacy of the non-log players involved.
-They should provide protective benefits for the system as a whole even if their adoption is not universal.

-# Overview

-Public append-only untrusted logs have to be monitored for consistency, i.e., that they should never rewrite history.
-Additionally, monitors and other log clients need to exchange information about monitored logs in order to be able to detect a partitioning attack.

-A partitioning attack is when a log serves different views of the log to different clients.
-Each client would be able to verify the append-only nature of the log while in the extreme case being the only client seeing this particular view.

-Gossiping about what's known about logs helps solve the problem of detecting malicious or compromised logs mounting such a partitioning attack.
-We want some side of the partitioned tree, and ideally both sides, to see the other side.

-Disseminating known information about a log poses a potential threat to the privacy of end users.
-Some data of interest (e.g. SCTs) are linkable to specific log entries and thereby to specific sites, which makes them privacy-sensitive.
-Gossip about this data has to take privacy considerations into account in order not to leak associations between users of the log (e.g., web browsers) and certificate holders (e.g., web sites).
-Even sharing STHs (which do not link to specific log entries) can be problematic -- user tracking by fingerprinting through rare STHs is one potential attack.

-However, there is no loss in privacy if a client sends SCTs for a given site to the site corresponding to the SCT, because the site's access logs would already indicate that the client is accessing that site.
-In this way a site can accumulate records of SCTs that have been issued by various logs for that site, providing a consolidated repository of SCTs which can be queried by auditors.

-Sharing an STH is considered reasonably safe from a privacy perspective as long as the same STH is shared by a large number of other clients.
-This "safety in numbers" is achieved by requiring gossip only for STHs of a certain "freshness" and limiting the frequency by which logs can issue STHs.

 # Terminology and data flow